What all basic motorcycle accessories should a rider have

 Some of the renowned domestic brands are – Studds, Steelbird, Vega, Aarona

-Opt for jackets with reflective tapes around, as it is a valuable feature during a night ride.
-Protective jackets must include armour protecting your elbows, shoulders and back and, if possible, should be CE certified.
+Opt for jackets with reflective tape around the neck, as this is a valuable feature during a night ride.
+Protective jackets must include armour protecting your elbows, shoulders, and back and, if possible, should be CE-certified.

 Types of Protective riding jackets are: